since-vijaykumar/-toll-parking-/Instruction.md

 </BR></BR>
 # How to build libs/jar from Project
-- Execute Test cases to make sure our implementation is not breaking behaviour and we are getting expecte results.
+- Execute Test cases to make sure our implementation is not breaking behaviour and we are getting expecte results
 - Go to Test -> toll.parking.library.test
 - Right click on AllTests.java or ParkingHandler.java -> Run as -> JUnit Test
 - Once all test pass's -> right clikc on toll-parking project folder -> export -> type jar and select jar file